hascicm/assignment-gis/documentation.md

 - show trails and points of interest in specified location
 - amenities in specified location

-This is it in action:
+This is it in action(to be edited):

 ![Screenshot](screenshot.png)